Explore The Pearl of the Aegean: The Best Places To Visit In Izmir

 6. The Ruins of Ephesus

 A must-see for history and archaeology enthusiasts, Ephesus is a UNESCO World Heritage site and one of the Seven Wonders of the Ancient World.
-Ephesus is a renowned tourist destination because of the celebrated Library of Celsus, one of the largest libraries in the Roman world.
+The Ephesus archeological site is a renowned tourist destination because of the celebrated Library of Celsus, one of the largest libraries in the Roman world.

 7. Ilıca Beach Strip